 University of Illinois Extension Staff - Edgar Branch Office

 Maria Crandell, 4-H Program Coordinator

-Tammy Evans, Community Worker - SNAP Education

 Susan Sloop - Extension Educator, 4-H Youth Development

+Stacy Woodyard, County Director

 Rebecca Schiver, Office Support Associate

-Kim Trine - Extension Program Coordinator, Ag and Natural Resources

-Stacy Woodyard, County Director

-Our 4-H Show is held at the Edgar County 4-H Fairgrounds, 319 Elliott St. (adjacent to the Edgar County Fairgrounds) just off Route 1 in Paris.
+Our 4-H Fair is held at the Edgar County 4-H Fairgrounds, 319 Elliott St. (adjacent to the Edgar County Fairgrounds) just of off Route 1 in Paris.
 If you need further directions or information, contact the Extension Office.

-4-H Fairgrounds Telephone (4-H Show week): 217-463-2610
+4-H Fairgrounds Telephone (4-H Fair week): 217-463-2610

-Supplemental information concerning exact times/locations of 4-H Shows along with other details associated with the 4-H Show will be posted in weekly eblasts sent to 4-H families and periodic 4-H newsletters.
-A 4-H Show schedule will be sent along with show registration information to each 4-H member.
+Supplemental information concerning exact times/locations of 4-H Fair along with other details associated with the 4-H Fair will be posted in weekly eblasts sent to 4-H families and periodic 4-H newsletters.
+A 4-H Fair schedule will be sent along with fair registration information to each 4-H member.
 Information and forms can be found on our website - extension.illinois.edu/cce.